tobixen/achievo-register/README.md

 Install & use
 =============

+Trygve Vea <tv@redpill-linpro.com> has made a wrapper-script ''bill'' with argument handling and usage instructions.
+Said script contains hard-coded constants which may be site-specific, but will probably work out of the box for employees at Redpill-Linpro.

 Currently the achievo register script is a simple stupid bash script that takes three positional mandatory arguments - the project code, the number of hours and the remarks.
 Since option passing in bash is